If you have a question that is not listed in the FAQs below, contact the Elections Division at [email protected] or call 888-884-VOTE.

 If you would like to see how your county tabulates ballots, please visit this webpage.

-Q. What if I do not choose to use the AutoMARK voting system?
+What if I prefer not to use an AutoMARK™ or ExpressVote® ballot-marking system?

 Q. Where can I find out information about starting a statewide ballot issue petition or about current and past statewide ballot issues?